ConvLab/ConvLab-2/README.md

 **End-to-end Multi-domain Task Completion Dialog** — In recent years there has been an increasing interest in building complex task completion bots that span over multiple domains.
 In this task, participants will develop an end-to-end dialog system that receives natural language as an input and generates natural language as an output in the travel planning setting.
 There is no restriction on the modeling approaches, and all resources/datasets/pre-trained models in the community can be used for model training.
 The system will be evaluated in MultiWOZ 2.1 dataset setting with ConvLab-2.

 **Cross-lingual Multi-domain Dialog State Tracking** — Building a dialog system that handles multiple languages becomes increasingly important with the rapid process of globalization.
 To advance state-of-the-art technologies in handling cross-lingual multi-domain dialogs, we offer the task of building cross-lingual dialog state trackers with a training set in resource-rich language, and dev/test set in a resource-poor language.
 In particular, this task consists of two sub-tasks.
 One uses English as the resource-rich language and Chinese as the resource-poor language on the MultiWOZ dataset, and the other one uses Chinese as the resource-rich language and English as the resource-poor language on the CrossWOZ dataset.

+labeling criteria:
+1. Please consult the original papers first ([MultiWOZ](https://arxiv.org/abs/1810.00278), [MultiWOZ 2.1](https://arxiv.org/abs/1907.01669), [CrossWOZ](https://arxiv.org/abs/2002.11893)).
+And provided ontology based on data `ontology-data.json`.
+2. There are some noisy and confusing annotations in dataset, such as `when to annotate the name of the restaurant/hotel/attraction?`, we open an issue #7 to share the thoughts.

 ### Timeline
 <table>